 In ENG work the primary goal is to get the story.
 In 90% of news work there will be time to insure audio and video quality, which is what the news director and producer will expect.

 But conditions are not always ideal in news work, and if compromises must be made they are made in audio and video quality, not in story content.

 The most-watched and celebrated television news story in history was shot with one low-resolution black-and-white video camera -- not the quality of video that you would think would make it to every major TV network in the world.

 The video was of mankind's first steps on the moon.

 Although the quality of the footage was poor, no TV news editor said to NASA, "You've got some interesting footage there, NASA, but we'll have to pass; the quality just doesn't meet our technical standards."

 In democratic society news and documentaries also serve an important watchdog function.
 (This is an extensive article from our own blog.)

-TV news tends to keep politicians and other officials
+TV news tends to keep politicians and other

-knowledge, corrective action often follows.
+become public knowledge, corrective action often follows.